lineality/definition_behavior_studies/README.md

 We can make decisions, conclusions, plans, etc.

 Project Areas:
+We can define project areas in an accessible way, for example as negatively defined checklists of most-common and real-life concrete and relatable problems.
+Any single occasional problem (box-check) maybe an outlier but if many (or all) boxes are checked in every project, then that likely indicates a process-skill-learning-communication-awareness problem-set.

 We can identify project areas that when undefined will cause the project to fail and become a liability most of the time, often for unobserved and misunderstood reasons, often involving cascades of failed perception and communication (termed "mis-alignment") where perceptions of different people drift apart from both those of other people and from reality itself.

 We can more identify project areas priorities such as: